Cutting and burning invasive plants

 Tell the local fire brigade before you begin burning and again when you finish, so that they are not called out unnecessarily

-You may qualify for a paragraph 30 exemption to burn certain waste plant tissue and untreated wood if you:
+In Northern Ireland, you may qualify for a paragraph 30 exemption to burn certain waste plant tissue and untreated wood if you:

 You must also ensure that your activity does not:

-In Northern Ireland you must notify the NIEA at least a week before you intend burning plant material.
+In Northern Ireland, you must notify the NIEA at least a week before you intend burning plant material.
 You should also notify your district council environmental health officer before you begin burning plant material.

 NIEA: Waste exemption for burning waste in the open